electronstudio/low_latency_dictation/README.md

 The first time you run it, the required Whisper model will be downloaded automatically.
 Available models are these: https://huggingface.co/ggerganov/whisper.cpp/tree/main

+A numbered list of audio devices will be printed on startup.
+(Exit the program if it went too by fast to see.)
+If the wrong device is used you can change it with `--audio-device` option.

+To begin dictating, tap the _global hotkey_, by default **ctrl+space**.
+(If you prefer to begin immediately, use `--skip-pause-mode`)

+A lower quality model will be used to display your dictation in real time.
+When you have finished, tap the hotkey again to finalize.
+Your dictation will then be processed by a higher quality model, copied to the clipboard, and pasted into the current window.

+## Quality

 If you do not have a GPU, use `--quality-preset low` option and it will use a small, fast model.
 If you have any GPU, even an
 old one, you should be able to use ``--quality-preset medium`` and still get reasonable performance.
 (Latency may be a bit worse.)